MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 04 Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 ---
 lab:
-    title: '04 - CCollect data from your workloads with the Log Analytics agent'
+    title: '04 - Collect data from your workloads with the Log Analytics agent'
     module: 'Module 04 - Configure and integrate a Log Analytics agent and workspace in Defender for Cloud'
 ---